ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Registration:

-: the process of submitting a Signed Statement to a Transparency Service, applying the Transparency Service's Registration Policy, storing the Signed Statement in the Registry, producing a Receipt, and returning it to the submitting Issuer.
+: the process of submitting a Signed Statement to a Transparency Service, applying the Transparency Service's Registration Policy, storing the Signed Statement in the Registry, and producing a Receipt.

 In CDDL {{-CDDL}} notation, a Signed_Statement is defined as follows: